Transnistria Governorate: End of the governorate

+The Red Army entered Transnistria on 14 March 1944, taking the town of Bershad.
+Tulchyn followed on 15 March, Mohyliv-Podilskyi on 20 March, Balta on 29 March and Rîbnița on 30 March.
+Yampil was liberated on 17 March 1944.
+Zhmerynka was liberated by the Red Army on 21 March.
+Pervomaisk (of which Golta was a part) was taken on 22 March, followed by Ochakiv on 31 March.
+The Soviets reached Berezivka on 31 March.
+On 1 April, Governor Potopeanu was deposed by the Germans and what remained of Transnistria (the 5 administrative centers not yet liberated by the Red Army as of 1 April: Ananiv, Odessa, Ovidiopol, Tiraspol and Dubăsari) came under official German control.

 On March 28, the Red Army took Nikolaev and the next day crossed the lower Bug river in force.
 On April 5, Razdelnaia fell, and therewith the Odessa-Tiraspol highway was cut.
 On the 19th, after a brief but bitter fight, the Red Army re-entered Odessa.
 On the April 12, Tiraspol was occupied, and four days later all Transnistria was again in Soviet hands.